 Depression is not the same as the mood changes and short-lived emotional reactions that we have to everyday challenges.
 It is a common illness that can endure, cause great suffering, and damage people’s lives at school, at work, and at home.

 Globally, depression affects

 White matter, which makes up half of the human brain, comprises millions of bundles of nerve fibers, or axons, that link together neurons in different brain regions.
 In this sense, it can be viewed as containing the circuits that underlie the various functions of the brain.

-As imaging technologies advance, scientists are discovering more and more about the role of white matter and how its alteration might affect normal brain function and contribute to psychological disorders.
+As imaging technologies advance, scientists are discovering more and more about the

 For the new study, the researchers used a cutting-edge imaging technology called diffusion tensor imaging (DTI) to map white matter structure in the brains of 3,461 participants from the UK Biobank, a nationwide project that is gathering health data on over half a million people.